garth-c/PowerBI/README.md

 <img width="658" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/47567e3b-32a4-4b8e-b62a-fc9d735ffa72">

 The second dashboard is a fully interactive dashboard to explore sales trends using key time based parameters.
 Management would be able to select whichever sector of the business that was being evaluated and quickly evaluate the gross sales over time as well as which calendar day of the week had the most sales.
-All of the filters work together on this dashboard so drilling down into a segment or a customer type is very simple.
+All of the filters (slicers) are synched work together on this dashboard so drilling down into a segment or a customer type is very simple.
+In addition, bookmarks and buttons could have been used to create custom views for the end users if needed.
+Also, PowerBI supports drill downs and drill throughs which could have been implemented in this dashboard if needed.

 <img width="665" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/301948fb-949e-42b9-ac91-69d60182a3ba">